Card Summary Table

 To receive the maximum value on this card, you’ll need to plan on spending $25,000 each year.
 That’s because you’ll earn a total of 75,000 miles (see the above chart), which are worth $750 in value when used for a travel statement credit.

-Subtract out the cost paid for the annual fee, and you’re net positive $600 in travel value.
+Subtract out the cost paid for the annual fee after your first year, and you’re net positive $600 in travel value.
 That’s an effective 2.4% return on your $25,000 in purchases each year!

 The Gritty Details: Everything Else You Need to Know